Morsadi/Lineup-demo/README.md

 ## Intoduction

-LineupNow is a tool that was inspired by being part of multiple Tennis groups.
+LineupNow is a tool that was inspired by being part of multiple tennis groups.
 It is supposed to help event organizers create lineups and arrange tennis games for their groups.

 ### Problems to solve:
-- The event organizer has to send weekly invites to more than 50 people multiple times before the game day.
+- The event organizer has to send weekly invites to many people multiple times before the game day.
 - The event organizer can be bombarded with email replies, whether they are confirming, declining or asking questions.
 - The players could be confused if the organizer hasn't sent the weekly invites.
 - Sometimes players don't receive or can lose the weekly email.